Mephi78/obsidian-help-de/de/Obsidian Sync/Sicherheit und Datenschutz.md

 ---
 aliases:
-  - Security/privacy for Obsidian Sync
+  - Sicherheit/Datenschutz mit Obsidian Sync
-  - Access control for Obsidian Sync
+  - Zugriffskontrolle für Obsidian Sync
-description: Learn about the security and privacy considerations for Obsidian Sync.
+description: Betrachtungen zu Sicherheit und Datenschutz für Obsidian Sync.
 mobile: false
-permalink: sync/security
+permalink: sync/sicherheit
 publish: true
 ---
-#TODO
+#WIP
-## Encryption
+## Verschlüsselung

-For your safety, [[Einführung in Obsidian Sync|Obsidian Sync]] encrypts your [[Local and remote vaults|remote vault]] and all communication with Obsidian's servers.
+For your safety, [[Einführung in Obsidian Sync|Obsidian Sync]] encrypts your [[Lokale und Remote-Vaults|remote vault]] and all communication with Obsidian's servers.

 When you create a new remote vault, you have two options: